Holiday tradition adorns a busier Charlottesville Amtrak station

 "It's pretty cool," said Mayfield.
 "It's great to get everyone into the holiday joy and spirit."

-The festive atmosphere comes at a celebratory time for passengers, who have returned to the rails after some lower traveller numbers in 2020 and 2021 amid the COVID-19 pandemic.
+The festive atmosphere comes at a celebratory time for passengers, who have returned to the rails after some lower traveler numbers in 2020 and 2021 amid the COVID-19 pandemic.

 September ridership on the state-supported Amtrak services has climbed 38 percent over the same month in 2019, according to new figures from the Virginia Passenger Rail Authority.